bazelbuild/bazel/site/en/docs/user-manual.md

 #### `--show_progress_rate_limit={{ "<var>" }}n{{ "</var>" }}` {:#show-progress-rate}

-This option causes bazel to display only one progress message per `n` seconds, where {{ "<var>" }}n{{ "</var>" }} is a real number.
+This option causes bazel to display at most one progress message per `n` seconds, where {{ "<var>" }}n{{ "</var>" }} is a real number.
-If `n` is -1, all progress messages will be displayed.
 The default value for this option is 0.02, meaning bazel will limit the progress messages to one per every 0.02 seconds.

 #### `--show_result={{ "<var>" }}n{{ "</var>" }}` {:#show-result}